ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-04-02-langchain-annotation.md

 dataset from the [UKP Sentential Argument Mining Corpus](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/2345) ([Stab, et al., 2018](#stab2018ukp)).
-In addition, I'll use three other annotation guidelines from different NLP papers. **Each guideline defines an argument differently.** The choices were based on the work of [Jakobsen et al.
+In addition, I'll use three other annotation guidelines from different NLP papers.
+The choices were based on the work of [Jakobsen et al.  (2022)](#jakobsen2022sensitivity).
-(2022)](#jakobsen2022sensitivity).
 To save API costs, I'll only be using the samples from the test set.

-Because each guideline asks for different labels, I normalized them into `1:
-Argument` and `0: No argument` similar to [Jakobsen et al.'s (2022)](#jakobsen2022sensitivity) work.
+Because each guideline defines an argument differently and asks for different labels, I normalized them into `1: Argument` and `0: No argument` similar to [Jakobsen et al.'s (2022)](#jakobsen2022sensitivity) work.
 The table below summarizes these guidelines (the numbers beside each label is its normalized version):